 Dr. Winger ran to the phone and groaned.
 "Oh no, no!
 We have a major problem."

 Dr. Vexman paced.
 "But Winger, there is no one else on earth who could possibly stop the Dark Matter, in any dimension!
 They will be bloody devastated!
 You saw what happened to the Sovereign world before Superman sent his counterpart in!"
-She shrilled.
+She nearly shrieked.

 Winger held her shoulders.
 "Odesssa, calm down.
 Yes, I remember.
-He sent Superboy from the Andromeda Galaxy, from the world that Luthor had overrun into a corrupt cesspool, it was the Superboy that had killed Luthor.
+He sent Superboy from the Andromeda Galaxy, from the world that Luthor had overrun into a corrupt cesspool, That Superboy had killed Luthor.
 He was the perfect choice to battle the Dark Matter.
 He defeated it in his own dimension."

-"Even that tough Superboy couldn't annihilate it completely, is it really indestructible?"
+"Even that tough Superboy couldn't annihilate it completely, we had to keep him here on bedrest for a week afterward.
+Is it really indestructible?"

 "No one has figured out the primary weakness yet.
 Or exactly what forces are needed to destroy it.
 But we do know how it feeds and it is not on hamburgers and French fries that's for sure."